koryvette/LOU---JS/readme.md

 * A function was created to capture the current month, based on today's date.
 This data is used as part of the actual API.
 * Once the date/month is captured, the value is added to the API string.
 * The API is used to obtain events for the current month.
+    * Although events are request by month, the API will return more events than requested.
+This will be limited using another function later in the process
 * Once data is obtained from the API, XML is converted to JSON.
 * Converted JSON data is sent to client, where it is prepared for use in webpage.
 * Using string interpolation, HTML is scripted and sent to the correct DIV in the index.html page.
+* HTML is also added for viewing in a table format.  by clicking the button in the top-right corner, you can toggle between tile and table views.
+* Since more data than the current month is returned from the API, Moment.JS is used to remove items outside the current month.
+* Moment.JS will also display the amount of days/time remaining until the event occurs.

-* By comparison, this site is hardcoded and data is also available through github/pages using the link below:
+* For comparison, a hardcoded version of this site and data is also available through github/pages using the link below:
   https://koryvette.github.io/eventcalendar